nicocardiel/megaradrp-cookbook/_sources/crmasks.rst.txt

      - ``preprocessed_1.fits``, ``preprocessed_2.fits`` and
        ``preprocessed_3.fits``:
-       the preprocessed individual exposures after bias subtraction and flatfielding, in electrons.
+       the preprocessed individual exposures after overscan correction, trimming, bias subtraction, gain correction and flatfielding (the images data values are in electrons).

      - ``preprocessed_median.fits``: the median combination of the thre previous preprocessed individual images.